weld/weld-testing/junit5/README.md

 * Injecting into test instance, e.g. into all `@Inject` fields
 * Injecting into method parameters of your test methods
   * In case the type of the parameter matches a known and resolvable bean
+  * By default, Weld is greedy and will try to resolve all parameters which are known as bean types in CDI container
+  * If you wish to change this behaviour, please refer to [additional configuration section](#explicit-parameter-injection)
 * Shutting down the container after test is done

 And this is how you achieve it: